bshiribaiev/cv-tailor/README.md

 3. **Click** the floating "Tailor Resume" button or open the extension popup
 4. **Download** a tailored PDF with experience bullets reworded to match the job description

-The extension extracts the job description from the page, sends your experience bullets to Gemini to incorporate relevant keywords, replaces the bullets in your raw `.tex` source, and compiles to PDF via an online LaTeX compiler — preserving your exact formatting, fonts, and layout.
+The extension extracts the job description from the page, sends your experience bullets to an LLM (Gemini or Claude) to incorporate relevant keywords, replaces the bullets in your raw `.tex` source, and compiles to PDF via an online LaTeX compiler — preserving your exact formatting, fonts, and layout.

 ## What Gets Tailored